kikudesuyo/smooth_read_paper/README.md

 Note: that non-English print statements are garbled in Windows environment.

-PS: This README.md has been translated into English using a translation function I created.
+P.S.: This README.md has been translated into English using a translation function I created.
 (LOL)